 This can be the distinguishing factor between a great athlete and a not-so-great athlete.
 Below are 10 athletes with the most incredible hand-eye coordination to compete in their sports.

 1. John Patrick McEnroe

-John McEnroe is often considered as the greatest tennis player in the history of the sport.
-He has tremendous hand-eye coordination which greatly contributed to him winning seven singles titles and nine men's doubles titles at the majors.
+John McEnroe is often considered the greatest tennis player in the history of the sport.
+He has tremendous hand-eye coordination, which greatly contributed to him winning seven singles titles and nine men's doubles titles at the majors.

 Babe Ruth is regarded by many to be the greatest baseball player of all time.
-He is a 7 time World Series champion and a one-time Major League Baseball Most Valuable Player.
-His record for slugging percentage (.6897), and on-base plus slugging (OPS) (1.164) still stands today.
+He is a seven-time World Series champion and a one-time Major League Baseball Most Valuable Player.
+His record for slugging percentage (.6897) and on-base plus slugging (OPS) (1.164) still stands today.

 Babe Ruth's (1932 WS) Called Home Run Shot Rare Video & Commentary

 Stephen Curry was very instrumental in leading the Warriors to their first championship since 1975.
 The two times NBA Most Valuable Player is regarded by many to be the greatest shooter in NBA history.

 Warriors head coach Steve Kerr has described him as having the best hand-eye coordination of anybody he has ever seen.
 Curry’s incredible hand-eye coordination helps him to accurately gauge where he is on the court and the distance and angle to the rim.

 This remarkable ability helped him become the NBA scoring leader in the 2015-2016 NBA season.
 He is also a five-time NBA three-point field goals leader and a three-time NBA free-throw percentage leader.